KumarRobotics/kr_autonomous_flight/README.md

 # Autonomy Stack

-This is the autonomy stack for quadrotor simulation and hardware.
+This is the autonomus flight code stack.
+Together our supplementary repository for real_robot [KumarRobotics/autonomy_real_robot]() or Unity simulation [KumarRobotics/autonomy_simulation](), you can run experiments either on real robots or in Unity simulation.

+The following is instruction on how to run Unity simulation.

 This readme consists of two parts: (1) [use without docker (i.e. build from source)](https://github.com/KumarRobotics/autonomy_stack/blob/update_docs/README.md#part1-use-without-docker-ie-build-from-source) and (2)[use with docker](https://github.com/KumarRobotics/autonomy_stack/blob/update_docs/README.md#part2-use-with-docker) .